Secozzi/qbit-renamer/README.md

 ## Known limitations

 qbit-renamer has only been designed and tested for torrent that contains a single file.
-It will also currently not work for torrents with multiple files.
+It will also currently not work for torrents with multiple tags.